What are Driver Vehicle Inspection Reports (DVIR)?

-And when repairs deemed unnecessary to avert unsafe operations, the repair was not allowed to be certified by a carrier.
+And when repairs were deemed unnecessary to avert unsafe operations, the repair was not allowed to be certified by a carrier.

-However, the vehicle driver should check and sign-off the repairs before the operation.
+However, the vehicle driver should check and sign off the repairs before the operation.
 And the fleet company is required to keep DVIRs and repair certifications at the place of work for a minimum of three months.